AlexCC93/readthedocs_test/docs/source/Services.rst

 Do not forget
 -------------
 Remember to have your environment properly setup.
-Perform the following, if the ROS2 package cannot be found when executing it:
+Perform the following, if the ROS 2 package cannot be found when executing it:

 .. code-block:: console